Editor’s note: Updated June 2020.

 Why separate certain areas of your website into subdomains?
 Let’s take a look at an example of a site hierarchy:

-A subdomain lets you separate portions of your site that are extensive enough to warrant their own dedicated hierarchy without going through all of the trouble of setting up a new site or confusing visitors with a completely different root domain.
+A subdomain lets you separate portions of your site that are extensive enough to warrant their own dedicated hierarchy without going through all of the trouble of setting up a new site with a new domain or confusing visitors with a completely different root domain.

 Many companies use subdomains in this fashion, even Google itself.
 If you need assistance with any of the tech giant’s apps, you’ll be directed to this page: